 - Exercise benefits every part of the body, including the mind.
-Exercising causes the body to produce endorphins, chemicals that can help a person to feel more peaceful and happy.
-Exercise can help some people sleep better.
+Exercising causes the body to make chemicals that can help a person feel good.
+Exercise can help people sleep better.
 It can also help some people who have mild depression and low self-esteem.
-Plus, exercise can give people a real sense of accomplishment and pride at having achieved a certain goal — like beating an old time in the 100-meter dash.
+Plus, exercise can give people a real sense of accomplishment and pride at having achieved a goal — like beating an old time in the 100-meter dash.

 - Exercise can help a person age well.
 This may not seem important now, but your body will thank you later.
-Women are especially prone to a condition called osteoporosis (a weakening of the bones) as they get older.
-Studies have found that weight-bearing exercise — like jumping, running, or brisk walking — can help girls (and guys!) keep their bones strong.
+For example, osteoporosis (a weakening of the bones) can be a problem as people get older.
+Weight-bearing exercise — like jumping, running, or brisk walking — can help keep bones strong.

-The three components to a well-balanced exercise routine are: aerobic exercise, strength training, and flexibility training.
+The three parts of a balanced exercise routine are: aerobic exercise, strength training, and flexibility training.

 Like other muscles, the heart enjoys a good workout.
-You can provide it with one in the form of aerobic exercise.
-Aerobic exercise is any type of exercise that gets the heart pumping and quickens your breathing.
-When you give your heart this kind of workout regularly, it will get stronger and more efficient in delivering oxygen (in the form of oxygen-carrying blood cells) to all parts of your body.
+Aerobic exercise is any type of exercise that gets the heart pumping and gets you breathing harder.
+When you give your heart and lungs this kind of workout regularly, they get stronger and are better at getting oxygen (in the form of oxygen-carrying blood cells) to all parts of your body.

-If you play team sports, you're probably meeting the recommendation for 60 minutes or more of moderate to vigorous activity on practice days.
-Some team sports that give you a great aerobic workout are swimming, basketball, soccer, lacrosse, hockey, and rowing.
+If you play team sports, you're probably getting at least 60 minutes or more of moderate to vigorous activity on practice days.
+Some team sports that give you a great aerobic workout are basketball, soccer, lacrosse, hockey, and rowing.

-But if you don't play team sports, don't worry — there are plenty of ways to get aerobic exercise on your own or with friends.
+But if you don't play team sports, don't worry — there are plenty of ways to get aerobic exercise.
 These include biking, running, swimming, dancing, in-line skating, tennis, cross-country skiing, hiking, and walking quickly.
-In fact, the types of exercise that you do on your own are easier to continue when you leave high school and go on to work or college, making it easier to stay fit later in life as well.

 The heart isn't the only muscle to benefit from regular exercise.
-Most of the other muscles in your body enjoy exercise, too.
-When you use your muscles and they become stronger, it allows you to be active for longer periods of time without getting worn out.
+The other muscles in your body enjoy exercise too.
+When you use your muscles, they become stronger.

-Strong muscles are also a plus because they actually help protect you when you exercise by supporting your joints and helping to prevent injuries.
-Muscle also burns more energy when a person's at rest than fat does, so building your muscles will help you burn more calories and maintain a healthy weight.
+Strong muscles are also a plus because they support your joints and help prevent injuries.
+Muscle also use more energy than fat does, so building your muscles will help you burn more calories and maintain a healthy weight.

 - For arms, try rowing or cross-country skiing.
 Pull-ups and push-ups, those old gym class standbys, are also good for building arm muscles.